mercadona/wrapito/README.md

 Wrap you tests so that you can test both behaviour and components with less effort.

 ## 🎯 Motivation
 As we are more focused on user interactions than implementation details.
-In order to test all the user interations that can be done at a certain point of our app, the upper the component we render in the test, the better.
+In order to test all the user interactions that can be done at a certain point of our app, the upper the component we render in the test, the better.

 ## 💡 The idea
 As we test our app we will be in two different scenarios where: